 Read in context, the Bill of Rights is both another affirmation of the unalienable Rights of Mankind and a clear proscription upon any central government infringement of those rights.
 The purpose of its inclusion was, without question, to further secure those rights.

 “An Evil of Colossal Magnitude”

 Much has rightly been written of the fact that, at the time our Declaration was instituted and our Constitution ratified, many Africans remained enslaved in the American colonies and states.
 Notably, strong sentiments for emancipation were also expressed in that same era.
-With the enlightenment of the mid-18 century, views on slavery changed dramatically, the same enlightenment that informed the fundamental tenet in our Declaration of Independence that all men were create equal.
+Views on slavery changed dramatically with the enlightenment of the mid eighteenth century — the same enlightenment that informed the fundamental tenet in our Declaration of Independence that all men were create equal.

 In 1774, Thomas Jefferson wrote, “The abolition of domestic slavery is the great object of desire in those colonies, where it was unhappily introduced in their infant state.”

-During the constitutional debates, James Madison observed: “The real difference of interests, lay not between large and small, but between the Northern and Southern states.
+During the Constitutional Convention in 1787, James Madison declared, “We have seen the mere distinction of color made in the most enlightened period of time, a ground of the most oppressive dominion ever exercised by man over man.”
+He also foresaw a time when slavery would divide the nation, observing: “The real difference of interests, lay not between large and small, but between the Northern and Southern states.
 The institution of slavery and its consequences formed a line of discrimination.”

 And by way of understanding Lincoln’s motives and the complexities of the era, notably, he offered Robert E. Lee command of the Union forces at the war’s outset.
 But Lee declined, writing that his first allegiance was to his home state of Virginia: “I look upon secession as anarchy.
 If I owned the four millions of slaves in the South I would sacrifice them all to the Union; but how can I draw my sword upon Virginia, my native state?”